Huangying-Zhan/marker-detection/README.md

 6. No module named Cython.Distuils

-    Install Anaconda can solve problem
+    Install Anaconda can solve problem.
+Remember to re-start a new terminal after installation of Anaconda.

 7. No module named Cython.Distuils